Absolute continuity of Bernoulli convolutions for algebraic parameters: Entropy of convolutions in the low entropy regime

 \end{lem} \begin{proof} We assume as we may that $\nu=(\d_0+\d_t)/2$.
 We use the alternative definition for the entropies given in Lemma \ref{lm:second-def}.
 Denoting by $\chi_s$ the normalized Lebesgue measure on $[0,s]$, we can write

 \end{proof}

-We now need to show that the entropy increase is captured by a suitably large scale range around the distance between the points in the support of the Bernoulli measure.
+In order to prove Proposition \ref{pr:conv-by-Bernoulli}, we need to show that the entropy increase obtained in Lemma \ref{lm:conv-by-Bernoulli} is captured by a suitably large scale range around the distance between the points in the support of $\nu$.
+We proceed with the details of this.

 \begin{proof}[Proof of Proposition \ref{pr:conv-by-Bernoulli}] Applying Lemma \ref{lm:conv-by-Bernoulli}, we obtain

 By Lemma \ref{lm:perturb} we have

 where we used the inequality $\log(x)\le 2x^{1/2}$, and then the assumption